joagre/ratatoskr/ideas/r.md

 foo.bar(1)
 ```

-Records can implement mandatory interfaces:
+Records can implement  pre-defined interafaces as well and an
+interface is defined like this:

 ```
 interface Bar {